 Collecting and transforming data through data preparation, integration, cloud pipeline designer

-Sharing data through comprehensive deliveries via APIs
+Sharing data internally and externally through comprehensive deliveries via APIs

 Apart from collecting and transforming data, Talend also offers a data governance solution to build a data hub and deliver it through self-service access through a unified cloud platform.
-You can utilise their data catalog, inventory and produce clean data through their data quality feature.
+You can utilise their data catalogue, inventory and produce clean data through their data quality feature.
 Sharing is also part of their data portfolio; Talend’s data fabric solution will enable you to deliver your information to every stakeholder through a comprehensive API delivery platform.
 If you need a data analyst tool to cover ETL processes, Talend might be worth considering.

-If you work for a company that produces massive datasets and needs big data management solution, then unified data analytics engines might be the best resolution for your analytical processes.
+If you work for a company that produces massive datasets and needs a big data management solution, then unified data analytics engines might be the best resolution for your analytical processes.
 To be able to make quality decisions in a big data environment, analysts need tools that will enable them to take full control of their company’s robust data environment.
 That’s where machine learning and AI play a significant role.
-That said, Apache Spark is one of the tools on our list that supports big-scale data processing with the help of an extensive ecosystem.
+That said, Apache Spark is one of the data analysis tools on our list that supports big-scale data processing with the help of an extensive ecosystem.

 High performance: Spark owns the record in the large-scale data processing

 A large ecosystem of data frames, streaming, machine learning, and graph computation